 How Long Does It Take to Remineralize Teeth?

 Have you noticed white spots or rough textures on your teeth?
-These could be the early signs of enamel loss, a condition known as demineralization.
+Those are early signs of enamel loss, a condition known as demineralization.

 Teeth Bonding vs. Crowns